KierranM/katacoda-scenarios/upgrade-k8s-cluster/step4.md

-Prepare the worker node for the upgrade by draining it.
+Prepare the worker node for the upgrade by draining it from the master

 ```
 kubectl drain node01 --ignore-daemonsets --delete-local-data